This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 325°.
-Line two baking sheets with parchment paper.
+• Preheat the oven to 325°F. Line two baking sheets with parchment paper.

-• Bake until the bottoms are golden and the tops are beginning to brown, 17 to 19 minutes.
+• Bake until the bottoms are golden and the tops are beginning to brown and show small cracks, 17-19 minutes.
+Be careful not to over-bake them or they will be dry and crumbly.

-• Cool the cookies 2 minutes on the baking sheet before transferring to wire racks to cool completely.
+• Cool the cookies 2 minutes on the baking sheet before transferring to wire racks to cool until just slightly warm.

-• Place powdered sugar in a large plastic bag.
-Working with two cookies at a time.
+• Place powdered sugar in a large plastic bag or bowl.
+Work with two cookies at a time.
 Toss gently to coat and place back on the wire rack.

-• Allow the cookies to sit at least an hour, up to overnight, and then repeat the tossing in powdered sugar.
+• Allow the cookies to sit at least an hour, up to overnight.
+Repeat the tossing in powdered sugar (or even edible glitter!).
+Enjoy!

 Video